 Paul is clear that singleness is a gift because it allows us devote ourselves to Christ without distraction.

-And in 1 Corinthians 7, God is pretty clear about it, through Paul, that God will give you the gift of a season of singleness, and he says it’s “to secure an undistracted devotion to the Lord” (1 Corinthians 7:35) — that it’s a gift he’s given you, that there can be minimal distractions in your way, and it’s to secure a devotion to the Lord.
+And in 1 Corinthians 7, God is pretty clear about it, through Paul, that God will give you the gift of a season of singleness, and he says it’s “to secure your undivided devotion to the Lord” (1 Corinthians 7:35) — that it’s a gift he’s given you, that there can be minimal distractions in your way, and it’s to secure a devotion to the Lord.

-So that’s how I would encourage people who are single.
+So, that’s how I would encourage people who are single.
 Would that describe your single experience?
-Is your single experience a devotion to the Lord that you are taking all that free time you have and free space?
-I mean it’s fascinating, I mean I remember watching my friends have kids, and just to go to the store down the street is this massive endeavor of loading up the minivan.
-And to go on a vacation is just, I mean you move heaven and earth to mobilize these munchkins.
+Is your single experience a devotion to the Lord that you are taking all that free time and free space you have?
+It’s fascinating, I remember watching my friends have kids, and just to go to the store down the street is this massive endeavor of loading up the minivan.
+And to go on a vacation, you have to move heaven and earth to mobilize these munchkins.

-And even getting married — when you initially get married, I tell young men one plus one equals four, financially.
-I mean all your costs are going to go up, and you’re not going to take your wife and sleep on a buddy’s couch to travel Europe.
+And even getting married, when you initially get married, I tell young men one plus one equals four, financially.
+All your costs are going to go up, and you’re not going to take your wife and sleep on a buddy’s couch to travel Europe.
 It’s just not going to happen.
-You are going to suddenly have higher bills and greater challenges even if you have a low maintenance wife or low maintenance husband.
+You are going to suddenly have higher bills and greater challenges, even if you have a low-maintenance wife or low-maintenance husband.
 There’s just added details and responsibilities with marriage and children that you don’t have when you are single.

 I remember right after I got married when the tsunami hit overseas.
 I had a single friend that jumped on a plane and went and just served.
 And there was a part of me that was like, “Oh, man.”
 I couldn’t do that.
 I didn’t have the finances together, couldn’t leave my wife at that point.
 Singleness afforded him that opportunity to just hop on a plane and go.